skip to content

 Biography

-Robinson’s research focuses on the senses, disability, communication and social access.
-It foregrounds the ways that individual histories, bodies, sensorial hierarchies, education, and experiences of formalised care can generate epistemic dissonances and injustices for British people.
-Her social anthropology doctoral research (University College London), entitled Looking to Listen (awarded an ESRC/AHRC multidisciplinary grant in Public Policy and Heritage), investigated institutional reception of – or resistance to – deaf-centred communication practices.
-Her broader research focuses on the ways that social relations contribute to constructions of categories of personhood, and how these definitions inform knowledge-making particularly within systems of care.
-She incorporates the ways that embedded perceptions of bodily alterity contribute to inequalities, as well as how communication influences knowledge-making processes and value judgements within health and social care in the UK and internationally.
+During my social anthropology doctoral research (University College London), entitled Looking to Listen (ESRC/AHRC multidisciplinary Public Policy and Heritage studentship, 2018), I investigated institutional reception of – and oftentimes resistance to – deaf-centred communication practices.
+The broader remit of my research focuses on the ways that social relations contribute to categories of personhood (e.g. disabled, autistic, migrant), and how these definitions inhibit knowledge-making.
+I am interested in how embedded perceptions of difference contribute to inequalities and can influence assessment processes and value judgements within UK institutions and internationally.

 Research